azarijafari/E-commerce-Product-Classification/README.md

 ## 3. Model Training and Evaluation

 In this research, to predict the category based on the generated representations, we employed six machine learning models.
-The utilized models include Logistic Regression, Gaussian Naive Bayes, Random Forest, Decision Tree, K-Nearest Neighbors, and Support Vector Machines (SVM).
+The utilized models include *Logistic Regression*, *Gaussian Naive Bayes*, *Random Forest*, *Decision Tree*, *K-Nearest Neighbors*, and *Support Vector Machines (SVM)*.
 The following steps were taken:

-### 3.1.
-Model Tuning with Cross-Validation
+- **Model Tuning with Cross-Validation**
-### 3.2.
-Fitting Model on Train Data with Best Hyperparameters
+- **Fitting Model on Train Data with Best Hyperparameters**
-### 3.3.
-Model Evaluation on Test Data
+- **Model Evaluation on Test Data**

 Given the limited number of samples and to enhance model training quality, we used the Cross-Validation method for model tuning.
 Considering that our data is balanced in two classes, we utilized accuracy as the evaluation metric for cross-validation.
 The table below reports the evaluation results of cross-validation and the final model testing.
 The best result belongs to the Logistic Regression method, achieving an accuracy of 96.30%.
 …………………………….